By Dr. Salina Suy

 — Sleep apnea and other oral appliances: The mandibular repositioning device, occlusal guards, sports guards and bleaching trays all require full mouth impressions.

-— Orthodontics: For the evaluation and fabrication of clear aligners to help straighten teeth
+— Orthodontics: For the evaluation and fabrication of invisalign or clear aligners to help straighten teeth.

 Hopefully this column has helped make a good impression on the field of dentistry.

-As always, thank you for joining me in this month’s education series and hopefully we will learn more together next month.
+As always, thank you for joining me in this month’s education series and hopefully we will learn more together next month, for more on modern dentistry, visit website.
 Feel free to contact me with questions and comments!
 Have some questions to ask me in person?
 Call for a free consultation — I look forward to meeting you!